nicholflowers/California-WildFire-Prediction/README.md

 | 7-day   | 40.6%    |
 | 14-day  | 33.8%    |

-It outperformed the logistic-regression baseline at every horizon and produced the most balanced precision-recall tradeoff among the models tested.
 Temperature and relative humidity emerged as the strongest predictors.

 **Key findings:**